timble/www.openpolice.be/blog/_posts/2014-09-10-schedule-a-news-article.md

 If you’ve scheduled an article to be published in the future, but changed your mind and want to publish it immediately, head back to the article editor.

-In the Publish module, remove the 'Publish on' date and set mark the article as 'Published'.
+In the Publish module, remove the 'Publish on' date and mark the article as 'Published'.